er-mukul/billingtool/README.md

 ### Screenshots
  * All screenshots and images can be found in images folder of the project directory.

+### H2 Database console
+ * Console can be accessed at http://localhost:8081/
+ * Username: sa and password: password

 ### Improvements Areas
    * Dockerization
    * More Validations